jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

 }
 ```

 The `status` portion of this response contains most of the data that will be useful for validating a token.
-The `authenticated` key is a simple boolean informing the requestor that this an authenticated token.
+The `authenticated` key is a simple boolean informing the requestor that this is an authenticated token.
 The audiences portion also lists the audiences this token is intended for.
-It is up to developer to ensure they are the intended audience for this token.
+It is up to the developer to ensure they are the intended audience for this token.

 ##  Example deployment

 To demonstrate how this all comes together I will create two services that need to communicate.
 One, I'll call `token-client` and the other I'll call `token-server`, that returns factors of a provided number.
-A web client will send a request to `token-client` which will then make a service to service call to the `token-server` with its bound service account token as an auth header.
+A web client will send a request to `token-client` which will then make a service-to-service call to the `token-server` with its bound service account token as an auth header.
 The `token-server` will then validate the provided auth token against the TokenReview API and then respond with data or a 403 forbidden if the token is not valid.

-The diagram below shows the flow of of the demo applications
+The diagram below shows the communication flow of the demo applications

 ![TokenRequest Demo Flow](/images/tokenrequest@2x.png)

-1. Container makes request for a bound service account token via TokenRequest API. *In the demo I am using volume projection to handle the fetching of the token on my behalf which is not pictured*
+1. Container makes a request for a bound service account token via TokenRequest API. *In the demo, I am using volume projection to handle the fetching of the token on my behalf which is not pictured*
 2. API returns a token
 3. `token-client`  Pod makes service to service call to the `token-server` Pod
-4. `token-server` Pod validates auth token in http request against the TokenReview API
+4. `token-server` Pod validates the auth token in HTTP request against the TokenReview API
 5. API responds with validation data about the request token.
-6. If token is valid `token-server` responds to `token-client` with request payload.
+6. If the token is valid `token-server` responds to `token-client` with request payload.

 Full manifests and example code can be found at [https://github.com/jpweber/tokenrequest-demo](https://github.com/jpweber/tokenrequest-demo)

 For the `token-client` service there are two things that will be unique from a normal deployment.
-It needs to have a service account, this cannot work with the `default` service account.
+It needs to have a service account, as this does not work with the `default` service account.
 Token volume projection also needs to be configured.

 ### Token-Client Service Account